 An increasing number of companies are finding value in adopting a hybrid IP portfolio management model.
 This differs from a fully outsourced portfolio management model in that the services offered are fitted to suit the individual needs of each IP portfolio but this means that choosing the right services, and the right partner, are integral to success.

 Such a model can effectively remove the need for in-house resources to perform some of the more time-consuming tasks such as renewals, validation or invoice management.
-Depending on your IP partner, some providers are also able to ‘insource’ a paralegal or attorney who can assist during times of high workload.
+Depending on your IP partner, some providers are also able to ‘insource’ a paralegal or patent or trademark attorney who can assist during times of high workload.

 The types of services available can be designed to suit any budget and any portfolio size.
 A good IP Service provider will be able to provide relevant expertise, improve the integrity and the security of your IP rights, and reducing the need for up to the minute knowledge of changing legislation across global markets.
 The right partner will improve the quality of your portfolio and can often be a more cost effective solution than maintaining the same level of expertise in-house, but what does the right partner look like?
 That depends on the needs of your portfolio.